-This snack unites Kenyans regardless of tribe, economic status or age.
+This snack which is originally from the Kenyan coastal region unites Kenyans regardless of tribe, economic status or age.
 Ironically, I grew up eating them but only learned how to cook them last year.

 The need to get to cook different Kenyan cuisines came with having children.
 It is imperative to me that my sons grow up being as much Kenyan as they are Danish.

 However, our geographical disposition puts me at a slight disadvantage, but that doesn’t stop me from directing my sons to their Kenyan roots whenever possible.

 I think the best way of shaping a child’s imagination is through books, language, music, travel and food.
 My eldest son, Fadhili, has come to identify with his Kenyan identity through these aspects, my youngest one is still figuring out his way around walking and falling.

 In my pursuit to find books that are written by Kenyans for Kenyan children (at least), I came across A Tasty Mandazi, an interesting Kenyan Children storybook.